paypal/paypal-ios/README.md

 ## Documentation

-Documentation for the project can be found [here](https://developer.paypal.com/docs/checkout/advanced/ios/).
+Documentation for the PayPal iOS SDK can be found [here](https://developer.paypal.com/docs/checkout/advanced/ios/).

 ## Demo